“The true way to live is to enjoy every moment as it passes, and surely it is in the everyday things around us that the beauty of life lies.”

 Cook From Scratch

 As pioneers, the Ingalls cooked from scratch out of necessity.
 This homemade cooking and baking of affectionately-prepared meals connected them and brought them together.
 They worked together to cook, serve, and clean.
-They baked homemade bread, biscuits, cakes, and pies; gathered fresh eggs, made bacon, preserves, and many other homestead staples.
+They baked homemade bread, cakes, and pies; gathered fresh eggs, made bacon, preserves, and many other homestead staples.

 Grow Food in the Garden